 Here's a recipe for those of us who love pasta with a passion but would rather do something else with all the time that sometimes goes into making it: my Lentil Orzo Bake.
 And, it has a cheesy crust to die for.

 This is an easy weeknight casserole that practically cooks itself.
 Really.
 No standing over a big pot of boiling water, no constant sauteing and stirring to get the sauce just right.
 All you need is a saucepan, a baking dish, and a little time to chop some veggies and you're pretty much on your way to pasta heaven.
 Even better, this is the perfect brown-bag lunch to make the next workday something to look forward to.

 I wanted to add some extra zip to my pasta bake, so I sprinkled into it some smoky garam masala and some cumin.
 This little trick amps up the pasta without giving it a strong Indian flavor profile -- which is exactly how I wanted it.
 You could leave out the garam masala altogether and you'd still have a pretty great dish.

 To top off the pasta, I created this savory, cheesy crust that kicks up the flavor into the stratosphere.
 And, icing on the cake, it makes this healthy dish rather kid-friendly.

-It’s Saturday, all, the best day of the week.
-And I don’t know about you, but I have big plans for the day, starting with making Desi, Jay, Opie and myself a huge stack of waffles or pancakes, and ending with snuggling on the couch with a movie and a glass of wine.
+It's Saturday, all, the best day of the week.
+And I don't know about you, but I have big plans for the day, starting with making Desi, Jay, Opie and myself a huge vegan breakfast, and ending with snuggling on the couch with a movie and a glass of wine.

 What are your plans for the weekend?